vertigo-web/vertigo/docs/TUTORIAL.md

 In order to produce smaller builds vertigo uses `wasm-opt` tool during every build.

-To have `wasm-top` in your system, install `binaryen` package in your linux distribution (f. ex. `apt-get install binaryen` on Debian/Ubuntu) or go to [https://github.com/WebAssembly/binaryen/discussions/3797](https://github.com/WebAssembly/binaryen/discussions/3797) for other instructions.
+To have `wasm-opt` in your system, install `binaryen` package in your linux distribution (f. ex. `apt-get install binaryen` on Debian/Ubuntu) or go to [https://github.com/WebAssembly/binaryen/discussions/3797](https://github.com/WebAssembly/binaryen/discussions/3797) for other instructions.